-- A. procedures to obtain, maintain, and utilize written health care action plans, signed by the child's parents and physician, for each student with a chronic health condition; - B. a standard emergency protocol in place for students experiencing a distress reaction if they do not have a written health care action plan on site; - C. established communication strategies for students to use to tell an adult they may be having a health-related problem; - D. procedures for students to have immediate access to medications in accordance with Policy 5330 and AG 5330 that allow students to self-care and self-administer medications, inhalers, and Epipens, as prescribed by a medical professional and approved by parents/guardians; - E. prevention strategies to avoid causal elements; - F. case management for students with frequent school absences, school health office visits, emergency department visits, or hospitalizations due to chronic health conditions; - G. management and care of the student's chronic health condition in the classroom, in any area of the school or school grounds, or at any school related activity or event.
+- A. procedures to obtain, maintain, and utilize written health care action plans, signed by the child's parents and physician, for each student with a chronic health condition; - B. a standard emergency protocol in place for students experiencing a distress reaction if they do not have a written health care action plan on site; - C. established communication strategies for students to use to tell an adult they may be having a health-related problem;

+- D. procedures for students to have immediate access to medications that allow students to self-care and self-administer medications, inhalers, and Epi-pens, as prescribed by a medical professional and approved by parents/guardians; - E. prevention strategies to avoid causal elements; - F. case management for students with frequent school absences, school health office visits, emergency department visits, or hospitalizations due to chronic health conditions; - G. management and care of the student's chronic health condition in the classroom, in any area of the school or school grounds, or at any school related activity or event.